 About the Job

 As an Inspector General Supervisory Information Technology (IT) Auditor for CIA, you will serve as an Auditor-in-Charge (AIC) that supervises, plans, and reviews the work of a team responsible for conducting IT audits of CIA programs and activities; and serve as a source of guidance on a wide‐range of topics including policy, procedures, and techniques.

 Supervisory IT Auditor responsibilities include planning and assigning work; collecting, analyzing, and examining data; developing findings and recommendations; reporting and/or presenting findings; following up on report recommendations; providing guidance and feedback to others; and preparing performance reviews.

-IT audits include the reviews and assessments of the development, security, and internal controls of IT systems and applications, particularly as they relate to auditable financial statements and mission support activities; the acquisition of IT systems; the use of IT in intelligence operations; and the practices for security management.
+IT audits include the reviews and assessments of the development, security, and internal controls of IT systems and applications, particularly as they relate to mission support activities; the acquisition of IT systems; the use of IT in intelligence operations; and the practices for security management.
 IT audits are conducted in accordance with generally accepted government auditing standards.
 Travel may be required.